-GOP lawmakers: Whistleblower email refutes Garland on FBI monitoring of school-board threats
+GOP lawmakers: Whistleblower email refutes Garland on FBI monitoring of school board threats

 “Not only has America’s education bureaucracy declared war on parents concerned about local schools — but so has the Department of Justice, which has weaponized the FBI against parents to chill their speech,” Ms. Neilly said in a statement.

+The FBI’s focus, the spokesperson said, is on both “violence and threats of violence that potentially violate federal law.”

+“The Criminal Investigative Division and the Counterterrorism Division share responsibility for violent threats,” the spokesperson said.
+“But before either division can open an investigation there must be information indicating the potential use of force or violence and a potential violation of federal law.”

-The Justice Department and the FBI did not immediately respond to requests Tuesday for comment from The Washington Times.
+The Justice Department did not immediately respond to a request Tuesday for comment from The Washington Times.